chainer/chainer/docs/source/tutorial/dcgan.rst

     f: x \mapsto y

 Therefore, the purpose of model training is obtaining the map :math:`f` from training data.
-In the case of unsupervised learning, we use the datasets of inputs :math:`\{s^{(n)}\}=\{d_1, d_2, \cdots, d_N\}` as the training data, and create model :math:`f`.
+In the case of unsupervised learning, we use the dataset of inputs :math:`\{s^{(n)}\}=\{d_1, d_2, \cdots, d_N\}` as the training data, and create the model :math:`f`.
-In supervised learning, we use the datasets of inputs and their outputs :math:`\{s^{(n)}\}=\{(d_1, c_1), \cdots, (d_N, c_N)\}`.
-As a simple example, let's consider about a supervised learning problem such as classifying images as dogs or cats.
-Then, the training datasets consist of input images :math:`d_1, d_2, \cdots, d_N` and their labels :math:`c_1={\rm cat}, c_2={\rm dog}, \cdots, c_N={\rm cat}`.
+In supervised learning, we use the dataset of inputs and their outputs :math:`\{s^{(n)}\}=\{(d_1, c_1), \cdots, (d_N, c_N)\}`.
+As a simple example, let's consider a supervised learning problem such as classifying images into dogs or cats.
+Then, the training dataset consist of input images :math:`d_1, d_2, \cdots, d_N` and their labels :math:`c_1={\rm cat}, c_2={\rm dog}, \cdots, c_N={\rm cat}`.

 1.2 What is the Generative Model?
 ----------------------------------

-When we consider about the generative model, it models the probability distribution :math:`p: s \mapsto p(s)` which generates the training data :math:`s`.
+When we think about the generative model, it models the probability distribution :math:`p: s \mapsto p(s)` which generates the training data :math:`s`.
 The most simple generative model models the probability distribution :math:`p` with the map :math:`f`.
 We assign each :math:`x` and :math:`y` of :math:`f: x \mapsto y` as follows.